Top of the pageCheck Your Symptoms

-- Discharge or irritation of the eyeball or eyelids, such as an infection of the inner edge of the lower eyelid (dacryocystitis) or pinkeye (conjunctivitis).
+- Discharge from or irritation of the eyeball or eyelids.
+Examples include an infection of the inner edge of the lower eyelid (dacryocystitis) and pinkeye (conjunctivitis).

 - Sensitivity to light (photophobia).

-- Inability to see well at night (night blindness).
+- Not being able to see well at night (night blindness).
 A decrease in night vision may be caused by nearsightedness, cataracts, macular degeneration, or conditions that affect the retina.

 Health Tools help you make wise health decisions or take action to improve your health.

 Check Your Symptoms

 The medical assessment of symptoms is based on the body parts you have.